Non-governmental organization: Legal status

 The Council of Europe drafted the European Convention on the Recognition of the Legal Personality of International Non-Governmental Organisations in Strasbourg in 1986, creating a common legal basis for European NGOs.
 Article 11 of the European Convention on Human Rights protects the right to associate, which is fundamental for NGOs.

+Hungary is the only country in the European Union to severely restrict NGOs such as corruption, LGBTQ rights, and migration.

 Economic theory

 The question whether a public project should be owned by an NGO or by the government has been studied in economics using the tools of the incomplete contracting theory.
 According to this theory, not every detail of a relationship between decision makers can be contractually specified.
 Hence, in the future, the parties will bargain with each other to adapt their relationship to changing circumstances.
 Ownership matters because it determines the parties' willingness to make non-contractible investments.
 In the context of private firms, Oliver Hart has shown that the party with the more important investment task should be owner.
 Yet, Besley and Ghatak have argued that in the context of public projects the investment technology does not matter.

 Specifically, even when the government is the key investor, ownership by an NGO is optimal if and only if the NGO has a larger valuation of the project than the government.
 However, the general validity of this argument has been questioned by follow-up research.
 In particular, ownership by the party with the larger valuation need not be optimal when the public good is partially excludable, when both NGO and government may be indispensable, or when the NGO and the government have different bargaining powers.
 Moreover, the investment technology can matter for the optimal ownership structure when there are bargaining frictions, when the parties interact repeatedly or when the parties are asymmetrically informed.